Why a Self-Drive Safari in Uganda will drive you insane

 Such traffic stops are part of everyday life.
 Police do not make much money, and traffic stops become income enhancers, foreign to most westerners.

 Tour companies often have “Tourism Vehicle” on them and are less likely to face a traffic Stop by Police.

 Leave the Driving to us- We Know Uganda:

-We know Uganda, we know Rwanda, we how to drive here, we live here.
-You just landed, don’t know anything about the many quirks of Ugandan Driving, as the constant flashing of lights, blinking of left or right turn signals, and the significance of each.
+We know Uganda, Rwanda, how to drive here, and live here.
+You just landed.
+I don’t know anything about the many quirks of Ugandan Driving, such as the constant flashing of lights, blinking of left or right turn signals, and the significance of each.

-Should we break down, plan B is on the way, we know what to do, and we have more than drivers, we have driver-guides that give you that extra that you do not get on a self-drive safari in Uganda.
+Should we break down, plan B is on the way, we know what to do, and we have more than drivers.
+We have driver guides that give you extra that you do not get on a self-drive safari in Uganda.

 A Safari – is a journey, and we will do our best to make it safe, sound, and enjoyable.

 Self-Drive Rental companies do their best to make your time on Safari enjoyable.
 We go one step further.
-We remove the Reasons why a Self-Drive Safari in Uganda – a Bad Idea – We remove the unpleasant by taking you on a Safari that you can enjoy the Pearl of Africa, instead of worrying about where the next fuel station is.
-We use real Safari Vehicles with pop-up roof for best wildlife viewing as you are driven instead of worrying about the next turn in the road.
+We remove the Reasons why a Self-Drive Safari in Uganda – is a Bad Idea – We remove the unpleasant by taking you on a Safari that you can enjoy the Pearl of Africa instead of worrying about where the next fuel station is.
+We use real Safari Vehicles with pop-up roofs for the best wildlife viewing as you are driven instead of worrying about the next turn in the road.

-Self-Drive Safari in Uganda – a Bad Idea? – any questions about a safari with us – please contact us.
+Is Self-Drive Safari in Uganda – a Bad Idea? – any questions about a safari with us – please get in touch with us.